France pushes for strategic food stocks to cool prices

 "I realise that whatever our efforts, all of this can be reduced to nothing if this volatility of farm products and commodities persists," Hollande said.

-(Writing by Sybille de La Hamaide; Additional reporting by Chuck Abbott in Washington and Mark Weinraub in Chicago; editing by Catherine Bremer, Jim Marshall and Dan Grebler)
+(Writing by Sybille de La Hamaide; Additional reporting by Jonathan Leff; editing by Catherine Bremer, Jim Marshall and Dan Grebler)